 Where to Retire in Alexandria and Home Prices

 Retirees can either live downtown in an older building or high rise, or further out in single family homes or a condo.
 If working is important to you in retirement, Alexandria has many possibilities for employment.
-Zillow reports the median selling price to be at $495,600 in early 2019.
+The National Association of Realtors has the median selling price of a home at $439,800 during the 3rd quarter of 2019.
+Zillow reports the median selling price to be $532,829 in early 2020.

 What is special about Alexandria